 Can stress cause chronic tooth pain?

 Stress is a well-recognised contributing factor to bruxism — the unconscious grinding or clenching of teeth.
 Over time, bruxism can lead to worn enamel, micro-fractures, jaw muscle tension, and generalised tooth soreness.
 While stress itself does not directly cause tooth decay or infection, its effects on habits such as grinding, poor dietary choices, or reduced attention to oral hygiene may indirectly increase the likelihood of dental discomfort.
+Managing stress and discussing any suspected bruxism with your dentist may help address this.

 How do I know if my tooth pain is caused by an infection?